-17.2 Property, plant and equipment are tangible assets that:
+Property, plant and equipment (formerly know as Tangible fixed assets, in short PPE) are tangible items that:

 - are held for use in the production or supply of goods or services, for rental to others, or for administrative purposes; and